Thousands of professional guitar teachers around the world use this simple method to teach kids to "really" play (rather than play with) a guitar

 I have been teaching children to play the guitar for most of my adult life now and to be perfectly honest this is just about the only thing you need to pay attention to at this stage of teaching someone to play the instrument

-Playing along to backing tracks solves this problem as changing repeatedly between the chords makes them better at it and that is the case with all eight of the chords that any beginner needs to learn first
+Playing along to backing tracks solves this problem because changing repeatedly between the chords makes them better at it and that is the case with all eight of the chords that any beginner needs to learn first

 Playing the guitar is not just learning how to form chord shapes.
 Just as important is the (often overlooked at this stage) ability to strum chords in time to an instruction or with other musicians.
 This is a great time to introduce the concept of tempo and "counting in"